gmbonini/image_enhancement/README.md

 The image_cropper has an aditional argument:

--   --percentage: increase the crop based on percentage value (a percentage between 0 and 100), defaults to 5.
+-  --overcrop Increase the crop based on percentage value (the overcrop between 0 and 100), defaults to 5

 You can run the scripts like this: